All Episodes

 That's what the Post says.

-That's that's what the post story says, and they've got polling data out there that if you look at deep in the eternals, the polling data doesn't support the contentions, but nothing new about that.
+And they've got polling data out there, but if you look at Deep in the Atturbals, the polling data doesn't support the contentions.

 Mary, thanks much.

-Moving on to uh Cookville, Tennessee.
+Moving on to Cookville, Tennessee.

-This Jerry, great to have you with us, sir.
+Great to have you with us, sir.

 Hello.

-Hey, uh, how are you doing, Rush?
+Hey, how are you doing, Rush?

 Fine.

-Uh well this weekend, um Senator Lamar came into uh into town.
+This weekend, Senator Lamar came into town.

-Mar Alexander.
+Mar Alexander?

 Excuse me?

-Lamar Alexander, you mean Senator Lamar Alexander?
+Lamar Alexander, you mean?

 And he talked a little bit.

-Another gentleman wanted to know why they allowed La Rasa to help write the bill.
+Another gentleman wanted to know why they allowed Larasa to help write the bill.

-Another man wanted to know why we could not speak as a group and he answer as a group afterwards, instead of just going up one on one where you couldn't hear him answer.
+Another man wanted to know why we could not speak as a group, and he answer as a group afterwards instead of just going up one-on-one where you couldn't hear him answer.

-And then I asked the crowd, can I see a uh show of hands who support this immigration bill?
+And then I asked the crowd, can I see a show of hands who support this immigration bill?

 No hands went up.